-If you’re not making the trip to New Orleans or partaking in the return of Galveston’s Mardi Gras celebration this year, Dallas still has plenty of opportunities to make the most out of Fat Tuesday.
+If you’re not making the trip to New Orleans this year, Dallas still has plenty of opportunities to make the most out of Fat Tuesday.

 Go Oak Cliff

-The annual Dash for the Beads 5k and 10k runs are back on Saturday, February 26.
+The annual Dash for the Beads 5k run is back on Sunday, February 19.
 Compete in your age bracket for either distance or enjoy a leisurely one-mile walk instead.

-On Sunday, February 27, head to Oak Cliff for its annual Mardi Gras Parade.
-Beginning at 4 pm, the parade starts near Kessler Theater and ends in Bishop Arts.
-An all-new Mardi Gras Village will also be featuring live music, food trucks, and drinks from 2 pm to 6 pm.
-Tickets are $5 for general admission.
+Afterward, head to Oak Cliff for its annual Mardi Gras Parade.
+Beginning at 2 pm, the parade starts near Kessler Theater and ends by Encina.

 In Bishop Arts, this local jazz bar will be hosting a block party from 11 am to 8 pm with live bass bands, drinks, food, and dancing.
 There will be indoor and outdoor live music stages and a second-line brass band march at 5 pm.